Using Office 365 Transport Rules

-Other reasons to use Office 365 Transport Rules include filtering confidential information, redirecting emails before delivery and, of course, applying Office 365 email signatures to all messages.
+Other reasons to use Microsoft 365 Transport Rules include filtering confidential information, redirecting emails before delivery and, of course, applying Microsoft 365 (formerly Office 365) email signatures to all messages.

 For a step-by-step guide to creating your Office 365 signature, visit this article